lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 ## Done and Do

-We have all successfully logged in to mtl.how/live for screen-sharing in the team meeting and called in to the VANTS line for audio.
+We logged in to mtl.how/live for screen-sharing in the team meeting and called in to the VANTS line for audio.

 Facilitator Introductions
 - Name, affiliation, expertise, role in MTL